henrik/livejournal_tasks/README.markdown

     :subject       A string.
     :body          The post contents.
 Alias for :event.
 Passing nil or "" raises AccidentalDeleteError.
     :tags          An array of strings.
 Alias for :taglist.
     :time          A Time.
 LJ will use the time as-is, ignoring the time zone.
 Can be past or future.
-Defaults to now.
+Defaults to now on create.
     :mood          A string.
 TODO: Is currently reset on update unless specified every time.
     :music         A string.
     :location      A string.